Ghazal 95, Verse 2

 Bekhud Mohani:

 The kingship is like the Cup of Jamshid [jaam-e jam].
-Or the Cup of Jamshid is like the kingship, in that it's kept on being received by one after another.
+Or the Cup of Jamshid is like the kingship, in that it has kept on being received by one after another.
 (And this will keep on happening.)
 A cup of wine is not Jamshid's ring, which after his death was not received by anybody.
 (190)

 Faruqi:

-The meaning of ;xaatim is 'ring' or 'seal' or the face of a ring that is used as a seal.
-The first meaning of dast bah dast aanaa is 'to be passed from one to another'.
-(In it the sense of 'inheritance' is also hidden.)
-If the meaning of dast is examined, then we learn that it is also used in the sense of 'victory', 'predominance', 'conquest', 'force', 'power', 'manner', 'path', and 'custom'....
 If ;xaatim-e jamshiid is taken in the sense of 'seal'-- that is, the thing that is Jamshid's personal property-- then the interpretation becomes that the kingship comes down from hand to hand (through conquest and predominance and power).
 It's neither a glass of wine that comes to a suitable person, nor Jamshid's seal that is Jamshid's alone-- that is, the property of only one person.
 The kingship is a separate thing, the glass of wine is a separate thing, and the seal of Jamshid is a separate thing.
-Among sul:tanat, jaam, jamshiid, ;xaatim there is an affinity.
+Among sul:tanat , jaam , jamshiid , ;xaatim there is an affinity.

 A second interpretation can be that the kingship (the symbol of which is the seal of Jamshid) comes down from hand to hand, but the glass of wine comes to a suitable person.
 This is a greater thing than the kingship; the kingship can also come to unworthy people.